maghoff/mustachio/examples/react/README.md

 chunks, and it does not know to flush the buffer before it reaches the React component.

+The solution here is to add an explicit buffer flush.
+Mustachio exposes two different ways of achieving this:

+### Explicit flush in the template
-The solution here is to add an explicit buffer flush. `{{_flush}}` is a special purpose value you can include in Mustachio templates to achieve this:
+`{{_flush}}` is a special purpose value you can include in Mustachio templates to effect a buffer flush:

     <html>
     <head>